EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 <b>lagtype</b>
 Type of entity (NetScaler appliance or cluster configuration) for which to create the channel.
 Possible values: NODE, CLUSTER
-Default value: NSA_LAG_NODE
+Default value: NODE

 <b>lacpPriority</b>
 LACP port priority, expressed as an integer.
 The lower the number, the higher the priority.
-The NetScaler appliance limits the number of interfaces in an LA channel to eight.
-If LACP is enabled on more than eight interfaces, the appliance selects eight interfaces, in descending order of port priority, to form a channel.
+The NetScaler appliance limits the number of interfaces in an LA channel to sixteen.
 Default value: 32768
 Minimum value: 1
 Maximum value: 65535